List of Coronation Street characters introduced in 2019: Derek Milligan

 Derek Milligan, played by Craige Els, first appeared on 9 August 2019 and made his last appearance on 25 December 2019.
 He is a businessman and the client of Gary Windass (Mikey North), who ends up blackmailing Derek in collaborating with his scheme to invest in the Underworld factory; with Derek being implied to owe Gary in debt to him.
-Derek initially complies to Gary's demands, but later attempts to stand up for him - up to the point where he nearly ruins his scheme altogether.
+Derek initially complies to Gary's demands, but later attempts to stand up for him – up to the point where he nearly ruins his scheme altogether.
 In retribution, Gary holds Derek captive until Christmas Eve 2019 in order to destroy his last efforts of reconciling with his ex-wife and their children.

-On Christmas Day 2019, Derek - seeking revenge on Gary - steals a gun from his antiques shop and ends up holding several residents hostage, including Rita Tanner (Barbara Knox), Izzy Armstrong (Cherylee Houston), Tracy McDonald (Kate Ford), Steve McDonald (Simon Gregson), Emma Brooker (Alexandra Mardell), Liz McDonald (Beverley Callard), Seb Franklin (Harry Visinoni), Ali Neeson (James Burrows), Tyrone Dobbs (Alan Halsall), Fiz Stape (Jennie McAlpine), Johnny Connor (Richard Hawley) and Jenny Connor (Sally Ann Matthews), in a siege at the local public house, The Rovers Return Inn, in an attempt to confront Gary.
-When Gary appears, Derek fires the gun to prove his intent on killing Gary - though he unknowingly ends up shooting one of Gary's neighbours, Robert Preston (Tristan Gemmill), in the process; Robert is later hospitalised and later dies from his injuries.
+On Christmas Day 2019, Derek – seeking revenge on Gary – steals a gun from his antiques shop and ends up holding several residents hostage, including Rita Tanner (Barbara Knox), Izzy Armstrong (Cherylee Houston), Tracy McDonald (Kate Ford), Steve McDonald (Simon Gregson), Emma Brooker (Alexandra Mardell), Liz McDonald (Beverley Callard), Seb Franklin (Harry Visinoni), Ali Neeson (James Burrows), Tyrone Dobbs (Alan Halsall), Fiz Stape (Jennie McAlpine), Johnny Connor (Richard Hawley) and Jenny Connor (Sally Ann Matthews), in a siege at the local public house, The Rovers Return Inn, in an attempt to confront Gary.
+When Gary appears, Derek fires the gun to prove his intent on killing Gary – though he unknowingly ends up shooting one of Gary's neighbours, Robert Preston (Tristan Gemmill), in the process; Robert is later hospitalised and later dies from his injuries.
 When Gary flees, Derek pursues him to a theme park where they end up having a fight; which ends with Derek tumbling off the roof after shooting Gary and a local resident, Shona Platt (Julia Goulding), during the struggle.
 Gary attempts to bring Derek up to safety, but loses his grip and watches as Derek falls off a roof.
 He is later pronounced dead and his body is taken away.

+Kel Hinchley

+Kel Hinchley, played by Joseph Alessi, is the ex-partner of Bernie Winter (Jane Hazlegrove).
+They were originally together in the mid-2000s, but they cross paths again when Bernie gets stopped for shoplifting on 13 September 2019 at the mall where Kel was head security guard.
+It is revealed that when Bernie's son, Paul Foreman (Peter Ash) was 14, Kel sexually abused him, making Paul very unsettled after Kel re-entered their lives.

+After Kel's actions are exposed, Paul's sister Gemma Winter (Dolly-Rose Campbell) tells her partner Chesney Brown (Sam Aston) who later confronts him before he is arrested after Bernie reports him to the police.
+In September 2020, a body is recovered from the canal and police confirm to Paul's partner, Billy Mayhew (Daniel Brocklebank), that it is Kel's as he was wearing a Security Uniform at the time of his disappearance.